ftlops/ftl/README.md

 # ftl
-Configuration management in plain Go code.
+Configuration management in plain Go.

 **This is an early draft.
 Proceed with caution.**